GearsAD/GraffSDK.jl/docs/src/examples/basics_variablesandfactors.md

 The current factor types that you will find in the example are (there are many aside from these):

-* Point2Point2 -
+* Point2Point2 -A factor between two 2D points
-* Point2Point2WorldBearing -
+* Point2Point2WorldBearing - A factor between two 2D points with bearing
-* Pose2Point2Bearing -
+* Pose2Point2Bearing - A factor between two 2D points with bearing
-* Pose2Point2BearingRange -
+* Pose2Point2BearingRange - A factor between two 2D points with bearing and range
-* Pose2Point2Range -
+* Pose2Point2Range - A factor between a 2D pose and a 2D point, with range
-* Pose2Pose2 -
+* Pose2Pose2 - A factor between two 2D poses
-* Pose3Pose3 -
+* Pose3Pose3 - A factor between two 3D poses